bekk/observability-workshop/README.md

 #### Listing logs

-Our setup has a client and a server, named `mythical-requester` and `mythical-server`.
+Our setup has a client and a server named `mythical-requester` and `mythical-server`, respectively.
 We'll start by looking at the server-side logs in the [Explore window](http://localhost:3000/explore).
-The Explore window is nice to use to explore data - you can send shared links that contain "everything" (data sources, time ranges, etc), but the visualization features are limited.
+The Explore window is useful for exploring data – you can send shared links that contain "everything" (data sources, time ranges, etc), but the visualization features are limited.

 * Make sure Loki is selected as a data source in the top-right corner.
 * Using the "Builder" feature is usually easier, but try to look at the generated code too.

 Here are some steps to get you started exploring the logs:

 1. Start by selecting `service_name="mythical-server"` to get all the server-side logs.
 You should get a list of logs in a key-value format.
 Add the `logfmt` operation to get all key-value pairs as labels.
-You can then filter the logs using label filter expression operation.
+You can then filter the logs using label filter expression operations.
 Try filtering by `status`, `level`, and/or `http_method`.

 2. In the log details view (click a log line to expand) there's a link to "Tempo" - try clicking it to get a Tracing sidebar.
 We'll look more at tracing later.

-3. Explore is nice, but having it on a dashboard is nicer.
+3. The explore view is nice, but having it on a dashboard is nicer.
 Use explore to create a query showing only error logs, then click "+ Add" in the top-right menu to add it to a new dashboard.
 Give the newly created panel (visualization) a name, and save the dashboard.

 Logs by themselves are nice, but showing numbers and stats are usually easier to work with.
 We'll try to create a dashboard showing panels using the [RED method](https://grafana.com/blog/2018/08/02/the-red-method-how-to-instrument-your-services/): rate, errors, duration.

 * `count_over_time` is a good way to turn logs into workable numbers.
 * `sum by(http_method) (count_over_time({service_name="mythical-server"} | logfmt [10s]))` shows the number of calls per HTTP method.
 * Use it as a starting point to create panels showing the rate of requests over time and the number of errors.
 * Try using different visualizations: stat, time chart and gauge are often used.
+(Note that the range functions `increase` and `rate` should never be used with gauges, as explained [here](https://cloudcasanova.com/how-and-when-to-use-a-prometheus-gauge/#functions-not-relevant-to-gauges).)
-* Take a look at the pre-made MTL dashboard if you need inspiration (note however, that it doesn't use logs).
+* Take a look at the pre-made MLT dashboard if you need inspiration (note however, that it doesn't use logs).
-* Duration is not available server side, but is available in the client side logs (`service_name="mythical-requester"`).
+* Duration is not available server-side, but is available in the client-side logs (`service_name="mythical-requester"`).

-If you have a large number of logs, or want to do more complex calculations (e.g., 99% percentile), metrics is usually the way to go.
+If you have a large number of logs, or want to do more complex calculations (e.g., 99th percentile), metrics is usually the way to go.
 Logs are expensive to store, parse and visualize, but are very useful when trying to pinpoint errors.

 ### Task 3: Metrics with Mimir and PromQL